“The question isn’t who’s going to let me; it’s who’s going to stop me.”

-By virtue of being women, we have distinct financial hurdles to overcome:
+By being women, we have different financial hurdles to overcome:

-- Gender gaps persist – Women are paid 10%-20% less than men.
+Women’s pay is 10%-20% less than those of men.
 Even at the low end of the range, the cumulative effect of starting at a lower base at age 25, with raises on that smaller amount, will provide 38% less wealth for women by the time she reaches 85 based on a UBS study.

-- Lower earnings impact social security monthly benefits – Average social security benefits for retired workers were $1,422 in 2018 with women receiving $1,049 versus $1,382 for men.
-Across all employer retirement plans, men have higher average account balances which gets wider with age.
+Average social security benefits for retired workers were $1,422 in 2018, with women receiving $1,049 versus $1,382 for men.
+Across all employer retirement plans, men have higher average account balances, which gets more expansive with age.

-- Women hold two-thirds of the US student debt loan balances – They account for 59% of college students, and have more degrees in every higher education category, including doctorates, than men.
+They account for 56% of undergraduate students and have more degrees in every higher education category, including doctorates, than men.
 However, this is not translating into higher earnings for women.
-The result is that women are being squeezed by paying more student debt and earning less.
+The result is that women’s finances are squeezed by paying more student debt and earning less.

-- Taking more time off – Career pauses for women occur far more often (44%) than for men (28%).
+Career pauses for women occur far more often (44%) than for men (28%).
 They take time off when having children and are nearly twice as likely to work part-time.
 Many take an extended hiatus from work.
-There is a greater likelihood women will be caregivers to aging parents or even their spouses.
+There is a greater likelihood a woman will be caregivers to her aging parents or even their spouses.
 During the pandemic, women left their jobs more often than men.

-- Widowhood -According to the US Census Bureau, the average age a woman becomes a widow is 59 years.
+According to the US Census Bureau, a woman’s average to become a widow is 59 years.

-- Divorce causes financial hardship – Divorce rates in the US for the 50+ population have doubled since 1990.
-While difficult for both parties, the split usually take a greater toll on women.
+Divorce rates in the US for the 50+ population have doubled since 1990.
+While challenging for both parties, the split usually takes a more significant toll on women.